beave/sagan/doc/source/configuration.rst

 rule-files
 ==========

 The ``rule-files`` section tells Sagan what "rules" to load.
-This can a list of files or rules can be broken out into seperate ``include``.
+This can be a list of files or rules that can be broken out into seperate ``include``.

 Example ``rule-files`` subsection::